Building disputes don’t need to occur if you get the right tactical advice.

 Tyrrells can help you:

-- identify the important issues by inspecting the property and consolidating all the incomplete and defective work into a clear report for you to use;
+- identify the critical issues by inspecting the property and consolidating all the incomplete and defective work into a clear report for you to use;

 - communicate with the contractor;

-- lodge a complaint to the Department of Fair Trading;
+- complain to the Department of Fair Trading;

-- lodge an insurance claim with the Department of Fair Trading or the private insurances companies responsible for home building warranty insurance with tactical advice at every stage of the process;
+- file an insurance claim with the Department of Fair Trading or the private insurances companies responsible for home building warranty insurance with tactical advice at every stage of the process;

 - select an experienced legal advisor.